 Our ELC Wilmington enrollment is comprised of children in the New Directions Early Head Start Program.

 The Early Learning Center currently operates in two locations in Delaware:

-- Newark -open since June 2004, as an extension of the UD College of Education and Human Development, the Newark Center is accredited by The National Association for the Education of Young Children.
+Open since June 2004 as an extension of the UD College of Education and Human Development, the Newark Center is accredited by The National Association for the Education of Young Children.